 Here is a video of one of the bands we saw playing in a bar

-On my last day in New Orleans, my cousin and I went for one last food run to Elizabeth’s for brunch.
-As short of a trip as my weekend in New Orleans was, I did (and ate) a lot.
+My semi-solo weekend in New Orleans was one last food run to Elizabeth’s for brunch with my cousin.
+As short of a trip as was, I did (and ate) a lot.
 I hope to visit again for another adventure that hopefully includes a swamp tour and brunch cruise on the Mississippi.

 Have you been to New Orleans?